 It is natural to assume that when a couple is going through a divorce, it will involve a long and bitter courtroom battle.
-However, that does not always have to be the case.
+However, that does not always have to be the case and a peaceful divorce is possible.
 Sometimes a couple can remain amicable and still resolve disputes involving equitable distribution, parental responsibility and more.
 Couples that wish to avoid litigation and retain control of their divorce proceeding can go through mediation in Florida.
 In most counties, parties are required to attend mediation prior to going to Court.

 What is Mediation?

 Mediation is a dispute resolution process and is an alternative to litigation for parties in any domestic relations matter.